 They brought their knowledge back to Kitamoto to create a Neputa Festival in the city with an aim to get young people involved.
 The festival in Kitamoto is also a competition and to this day even a local school participates by entering a neputa made by the students.

-Traditionally the Neputa of Hirosaki are fan shaped with a fierce image on one side and a softer image on the other.
+Traditionally they design the Neputa of Hirosaki in a fan shape with a fierce image on one side and a softer image on the other.
 The Neputa of Kitamoto – about 20 in total – are more varied.
 A lot of them are the typical traditional variety, but you can also see original neputa.